hdeadman/strapi-cas-example/README.md

 Demonstrate login to Strapi via CAS

 ### Pre-requisites for running locally
-Docker - to run CAS Intializr
+- Docker - to run CAS Intializr
-Java 11 JDK - to build and run CAS overlay (Gradle will bootstrap itself) Node - to run Strapi
+- Java 11 JDK - to build and run CAS overlay (Gradle will bootstrap itself)
+- Node - to run Strapi
-Yarn - to build Strapi
+- Yarn - to build Strapi
-Git - to clone strapi project
+- Git - to clone strapi project
-Curl - to access CAS Intializr and generate CAS Overlay Bash - tested on Windows with msys2, also on Ubuntu via Github Actions
+- Curl - to access CAS Intializr and generate CAS Overlay
+- Bash - tested on Windows with msys2, also on Ubuntu via Github Actions

-If you using msys2 on windows, you have to add all of those tools to your path.
+If using msys2 on windows, you have to add all of those tools to your path.
+Use the `./check_prereqs.sh` script to see if everything is available.

 # Run CAS